pbegg/signalk-to-influxdb-v2-buffering/README.md

-# signalk-to-influxdb-v2-bufferings
+## signalk-to-influxdb-v2-buffering
- 'Plugin that saves data to an influxdbv2 database - buffers data without internet connection'
+ Plugin that saves data to an influxdbv2 database - buffers data without internet connection